mhsapwell/Hemslogger/README.txt

-Upload to GitHub Pages (main branch /root) or Netlify.
+Replace your existing index.html on GitHub Pages with this updated one.
-Open in Safari > Share > Add to Home Screen.
+If the app still shows white screen, clear Safari cache and re-add to Home Screen.